cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Next, we present three instantiations of OPAQUE - with HMQV, 3DH and SIGMA-I.
 {{I-D.sullivan-tls-opaque}} discusses integration with TLS 1.3 {{RFC8446}}.
+Note that these instantiations transmit idU in cleartext.
+Applications that require idU privacy should encrypt this appropriately.
+Mechanisms for doing so are outside the scope of this document, though may be addressed elsewhere, such as in {{I-D.sullivan-tls-opaque}}.

-OPAQUE may be instantiated with any post quantum KE protocol that has the message flow above.
+OPAQUE may be instantiated with any post-quantum (PQ) AKE protocol that has the message flow above and KCI resistance.
 This document does not specify such an instantiation.
 Note that such an instantiation is not quantum safe unless the OPRF is quantum safe.
-However, such an instantiation may have benefits since breaking the OPRF does not retroactively affect the security of data transferred over a secure channel protected with a PQ KE protocol.
+However, such an instantiation may have benefits since breaking the OPRF does not retroactively affect the security of data transferred over a secure channel protected with a PQ AKE protocol.

 ## Key Schedule Utility Functions